tahpni/tahpni.github.io/index.md

 # By declaring these variables, you can include a button that links to an external website or to media.
 about_button: https://tahpni.github.io # the link
-about_button_label: My Best Project
+about_button_label: Get Started Here

 # optional portfolio section ------------------------------------------

 # By declaring these variables, you can include a portfolio showcasing your work and organize your portfolio's items into a custom layout, all without adding any CSS.
 In addition, you must 1) create an HTML file in the_includes folder for each project with the text you'd like to display, and 2) create a YAML file in the _data folder describing the order in which each project should be shown and categorized.
 See `/includes/example.html` and `/_data/work.yml` for examples.

-portfolio: work # the heading for your portfolio and title of your YAML file
+portfolio: Recent Blogs # the heading for your portfolio and title of your YAML file
 portfolio_description: you can include a portfolio showcasing your work and organize your portfolio's items into a custom layout, all without adding any CSS. # a description to be desplayed below the heading and above the content

 # optional CTA section --------------------------------------------------